-Installing a shower unit can cost as little as $250 but averages about $3,000, depending on the specific features of the appliance you choose.
-Installing a tub can run very slightly cheaper but largely falls within the same parameters, with costs around $2,800 on average.
+The cost of installing a shower unit ranges from about $1,535 to $6,819, but what you pay will depend on the specific features of the appliance you choose.
+Installing a tub can run very slightly cheaper but largely falls within the same parameters, with costs starting around $3,500.
 The good news is, there are likely options available to fit your price range, whether you prefer a shower or a tub.

 3. Existing Features

 If you already have a bathtub in your house, you might not need a second one.
 If not, however, it might be worth including one, especially if you are aiming to improve the marketability of your property.
 This is because it is generally advised to have at least one tub in your home if you plan to sell it.